 Like most European capital cities, green space is at a premium.
 Dublin is no exception, so a visit to one of the many parks in and around Dublin is a must, here are three of the most popular parks:

 #1.
-St Stephen’s Green – If you’re tired of wondering around the city streets, take a break in St Stephen’s Green park and gardens.
+St Stephen’s Green – If you’re tired of wandering around the city streets, take a break in St Stephen’s Green park and gardens.
 A quiet oasis where you can relax, have a picnic or just admire the beautifully manicured flower beds – St Stephen’s Park and Garden

 #2.
 Phoenix Park – A couple of miles outside the city centre is the 17500 acre, Phoenix Park.
 A destination in itself, the park is home to the official residence of the Irish President, the US Ambassador and a herd of fallow deer.

 The park has vast open spaces to wander about, accessible walks, gardens, a visitor centre, cafes and even a castle, although not all of the castle is accessible.

 The park also has many other attractions including Dublin Zoo, but because charges apply I haven’t highlighted them in the guide.
 You can find more details of the park here: Phoenix Park in Dublin

 #3.
 Merrion Square Park – The park is surrounded by grand Georgian houses, previously occupied by the likes of Daniel O’Connell and W.B Yeats.